minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_CONFIG_ENV_FILE

    Specifies the full path to the file the MinIO server process uses for loading environment variables.

+   For ``systemd``-managed files, setting this value to the environment file allows MinIO to reload changes to that file on using :mc-cmd:`mc admin service restart` to restart the deployment.

 .. envvar:: MINIO_ILM_EXPIRY_WORKERS

    Specifies the number of workers to make available to expire objects configured with ILM rules for expiration.
    When not set, MinIO defaults to using up to half of the available processing cores available.

+.. envvar:: MINIO_DOMAIN

+   Set to the Fully Qualified Domain Name (FQDN) MinIO accepts Bucket DNS (Virtual Host)-style requests on.

+   For example, setting ``MINIO_DOMAIN=minio.example.net`` directs MinIO to accept an incoming connection request the ``data`` bucket at ``data.minio.example.net``.

+   If this setting is omitted, the default is to only accept path-style requests.
+For example, ``minio.example.net/data``.

 Root Credentials
 ~~~~~~~~~~~~~~~~